What is High Dosage Oxygen Therapy?

 Note.
 The chamber can actually be decompressed at any time and whilst breathing oxygen, you cannot suffer decompression sickness (‘the bends’).

-How often will I be having the treatment?
+How often will I be having the therapy?

 This depends on what you feel is appropriate.
 The sessions last just over an hour and are usually repeated in succession to start and then once or twice a week.